Clean Air Schools for U

 IAQ is influenced by factors such as inadequate ventilation, building materials, activities, and external sources like wildfires and dust storms.
 Common pollutants include radon, carbon monoxide, carbon dioxide, particulate matter, and volatile organic compounds.

-This project aims to improve IAQ and energy efficiency in a wide range of rural, urban, and Tribal school areas through a comprehensive set of activities.
+This project aims to improve IAQ and energy efficiency in schools through a comprehensive set of activities.

-It is a collaborative effort involving the University of Utah, Snow College, the Utah Department of Health and Human Services (DHHS) and Utah Clean Air Partnership (UCAIR)
+This project has been funded by the United States Environmental Protection Agency under assistance agreement 84100801 to the University of Utah.
+It is a collaborative effort involving the University of Utah, Snow College, the Utah Department of Health and Human Services (DHHS) and Utah Clean Air Partnership (UCAIR).

 A Multi-Component Project Initiative